Skip to main content

-In the Virtual Flight Course, you were introduced to the modules on the VEX AIR Drone as you flew to interact with objects on the field.
-In this lesson, you will learn more about what the three modules are, what movements are needed to interact with objects using each module, and the tradeoffs associated with choosing a module for a mission.
+In the Virtual Flight Course, you were introduced to some of the modules used with the VEX AIR Drone as you flew to interact with objects on the field.
+In this lesson, you will learn more about the three modules that can be used with the drone and what movements are needed to interact with objects using each module.

 Watch the video below to learn about: